Let Us Pray for One Another During These Challenging Times

 5. Encourage Recurring Online Giving.

-Hopefully, you have a website and app that are easy to update as electronic communication will become even more critical as people stay home and stay away from Church services and events.
+Hopefully, you have a website and app that are easy to update as electronic communication continues to be critical in staying connected to your parishioners.
 Be sure to keep your website updated with the status of your parish and how you’re coping through this crisis.
 If you have an app, now is a great time to take advantage of push notifications.
 Send out daily readings to parishioners, the weekly bulletin, and let them know how they can pray for you.
 If you are a WeConnect website and app customer and need help updating your site, please call us at (800) 950-9952.

 Changing your website content is a great way to keep your parishioners engaged, and if you’re a WeConnect customer, we have created a few images for you to use.
 Just click here to download!